Skip to content

 Dear UW School of Nursing students,

-In recent weeks, many in our community have shared concerns regarding reports of immigration enforcement activity in the region.
-I want to acknowledge the stress and uncertainty this has caused, and to offer the most current information we have, along with guidance to help us stay aligned and supported as a community.
+Many in our community have shared concerns in recent weeks about reports of immigration enforcement activity in the region.
+We want to acknowledge the stress and uncertainty this has caused and share the most current information available, along with guidance to help our community stay informed and supported.

 At this time, there have been no confirmed reports of immigration enforcement activity on any University of Washington campus.
-We do know that some members of our broader community have encountered immigration enforcement actions elsewhere in the area, and we recognize how deeply unsettling these experiences can be.
+We do know that some members of the broader community have experienced immigration enforcement actions elsewhere in the area, and we recognize how deeply unsettling that can be.

 UW Campus Community Safety has provided updated guidance on how the University responds to requests from federal law enforcement agencies.
-This protocol, grounded in Washington state law, helps ensure that we protect the rights, privacy, and wellbeing of our community while meeting our legal obligations.
-In general terms:
+Grounded in Washington state law, this protocol helps protect the rights, privacy, and wellbeing of the UW community while meeting legal obligations.

-• As a public University, federal officers may enter public spaces on our campuses.
-These spaces include the UW’s grounds and areas of buildings that are open during business hours.
+• As a public university, federal officers may enter public spaces on UW campuses, including campus grounds and building areas open during business hours.

-• Employees should not provide information, documents or records, or access to non-public areas and should instead contact the UW Police Department so trained personnel can respond.
+• Employees should not provide information, documents, records, or access to non-public areas and should instead contact the UW Police Department so trained personnel can respond.

-• Never answer questions regarding confidential information unless told you should do so by UWPD or the Attorney General’s Office.
+• Do not answer questions regarding confidential information unless instructed to do so by UWPD or the Attorney General’s Office.
 As always, ensure compliance with FERPA and HIPAA regulations.

-Several of you have asked what steps our School might take if a student or employee were detained.
-We deeply appreciate the care and concern behind these questions.
+Several members of our community have asked what steps the School might take if a student or employee were detained.
+We deeply appreciate the care behind those questions.
 Because these situations involve legal rights, privacy protections, and University-wide obligations, responses must be coordinated and applied consistently at the University level.
-Please know that the UW is committed to supporting students and employees to the greatest extent allowed, and I remain committed to continuing this conversation with you as more information is made available.
+Please know that UW is committed to supporting students and employees to the greatest extent allowed, and we will continue to share information as it becomes available.

-For those working or learning in clinical or field settings, please take a moment to review the updated guidance included in the UW protocol in the Q&A section.
+For those working or learning in clinical or field settings, please review the additional guidance included in the Q&A section of the UW protocol.

 Thank you for supporting one another and for the care and intention you bring to your work each day.
 Your commitment to this community is at the heart of who we are as a School.